syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 #### Disable the checkbox in header cell

 By default, checkBox gets displayed in header cell.
-By disabling the `showCheckboxOnHeader` property, checkBox can be disappeared in header cell of GridCheckBoxColumn.
+By disabling the `SfDataGrid.checkboxColumnSettings.showCheckboxOnHeader` property, checkBox can be disappeared in header cell of GridCheckBoxColumn.

 {% tabs %}
 {% highlight Dart %}